Glenda-dev/Glenda-Docs/en/design/kernel/proc.md

 1.  **Allocation**: A parent thread invokes an `Untyped` capability to **Retype** a portion of memory into a new `TCB` object.
 2.  **Address Space Setup**: The parent assigns a VSpace (PageTable cap) to the TCB.
 3.  **Capability Space Setup**: The parent assigns a CSpace (CNode cap) to the TCB.
-4.  **UTCB Setup**: The parent maps a frame into the new thread's VSpace to serve as the UTCB and registers its address in the TCB.
+4. **UTCB Setup**: The parent allocates a frame to serve as the UTCB and maps it into the new thread's VSpace.
-5.  **Configuration**: The parent invokes the `TCB` capability to set the initial Instruction Pointer (IP), Stack Pointer (SP), and Priority.
+5. **Configuration**: The parent invokes the `TCB` capability to bind the CSpace, VSpace, UTCB frame, and UTCB virtual address.
+It also sets the initial Instruction Pointer (IP), Stack Pointer (SP), and Priority.
 6.  **Activation**: The parent invokes `TCB::Resume()`, transitioning the thread from **Inactive** to **Ready**.

 ### 4.2 Execution & Scheduling